Violinist Glenn Dicterow Discusses What Audition Panels Look For

-The Violin Channel member Stephanie Chen from Singapore was keen to know: “As part of an orchestral or college audition panel, what do you want to hear in someone’s playing?"
+"As part of an orchestral or college audition panel, what do you want to hear in someone’s playing?"
 We threw the question over to former New York Philharmonic Concertmaster Glenn Dicterow to seek his advice.

-Beyond this, I look for intelligent musical phasing and understanding of the works they are performing.
+Beyond this, I look for intelligent musical phrasing and understanding of the works they are performing.
 I would not enjoy hearing Mozart and Strauss performed in the same manner.

 There doesn’t seem to be any shortage of virtuosic technique displayed by today's young string players.
 However, what I often find missing in string playing is beautiful sound and colorful phrasing.